dellacql/Tally/README.md

 ________________________________________
 ##How it Works — Technical Details
 Wallets and Keys
-o	Each new account is locally protected by a password.
-Private keys use AES-GCM encryption. o	Wallet addresses are hashes of the public key (RIPEMD160(SHA256(...)) then Base58 encoding). o	Only short, URL-safe addresses are used for CLI and node communication.
+-- Each new account is locally protected by a password.
+Private keys use AES-GCM encryption.
+-- Wallet addresses are hashes of the public key (RIPEMD160(SHA256(...)) then Base58 encoding).
+-- Only short, URL-safe addresses are used for CLI and node communication.
 Genesis
-o	Fund only those addresses for which you control the private keys (using your wallet). o	The node loads balances from genesis_balances.json at launch.
+-- Fund only those addresses for which you control the private keys (using your wallet).
+-- The node loads balances from genesis_balances.json at launch.
 Transactions & Signatures
-o	Each transaction carries the public key as a base64-encoded DER. o	The node always verifies signatures against this included public key, not the short address. o	Transaction sender addresses are always short hashes, not PEMs.
+-- Each transaction carries the public key as a base64-encoded DER.
+-- The node always verifies signatures against this included public key, not the short address.
+-- Transaction sender addresses are always short hashes, not PEMs.
 Node Functionality
-o	/sendtx endpoint adds validated transactions to the mempool. o	/mine endpoint processes the mempool into a new block, appends to the chain, and updates balances. o	All states are currently stored in memory (for demonstration and local testing).
+-- /sendtx endpoint adds validated transactions to the mempool.
+-- /mine endpoint processes the mempool into a new block, appends to the chain, and updates balances.
+-- All states are currently stored in memory (for demonstration and local testing).
 ________________________________________
 ## Features, Security & Limitations
-o	Encrypted key storage
+-- Encrypted key storage
-o	Message signing
+-- Message signing
-o	Address derivation is one-way and secure o	Password protection is enforced locally o	All communication is via HTTP (insecure, for test/dev only) o	No persistent blockchain state beyond runtime o	No P2P or network consensus — this is a single-node educational chain
+-- Address derivation is one-way and secure
+-- Password protection is enforced locally
+-- All communication is via HTTP (insecure, for test/dev only) -- No persistent blockchain state beyond runtime
+-- No P2P or network consensus — this is a single-node educational chain
 ________________________________________
 ## Advanced Topics & Customization
-o	Add more addresses to genesis_balances.json for multi-party devnet (each party creates their own wallet!) o	Implement/expand mining, difficulty adjustment, or REST documentation. o	Persist chain and wallet states to disk for a longer-lived local chain.
+-- Add more addresses to genesis_balances.json for multi-party devnet (each party creates their own wallet!)
+-- Implement/expand mining, difficulty adjustment, or REST documentation.
+-- Persist chain and wallet states to disk for a longer-lived local chain.
 ________________________________________
 ## Troubleshooting
 Issue	Solution